 What is Fiduciary Duty?

 Fiduciary relation arises when a party is entrusted with property, information, or power to make decisions that involve discretionary judgement for the benefit of someone other than themselves.
 A trustee and beneficiary, doctor and patient, lawyer and client – all these are fiduciary relationships.
-In a corporate environment where investors and shareholders entrust their money with a company to business expecting wealth maximization, they are entering a fiduciary relationship.
+In a corporate environment where investors and shareholders entrust their money with a company to do business expecting wealth maximization, they are entering a fiduciary relationship.
 The responsibilities (duties) of the promoters, directors, and executives towards the investors and other stakeholders can be called as their Fiduciary responsibilities which are as follows:

 • Candor and disclosure